IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

 listFluids() -> table
 ```

-Returns a list of information about all fluids in the ME System.
+Returns a list of information about all fluids in the RS System.

 ---